clstmbrly/Practice-Testing-Area/fpki_crawler_howto.md

 ## Public Certificates for Download

-The Crawler provides the public certificate information as binary data for download and analysis by any FPKI validating agency or organization.
+The FPKI Crawler provides the public certificate information as binary data for download and analysis by any FPKI validating agency or organization.
 The data involves all certificates retrieved by the FPKI Crawler.

 <!--This will be an alert warning box on the IDM.gov webpage.-->
 {% include alert-warning.html heading = "Do Not Import These Certificates into a Trust Store before Analysis!" content="This certificate data is made available for analysis purposes.
 The certificates from these files should not be imported into a Trust Store prior to analysis to determine applicable trust relationships." %}